Benefits and Perks

 New Employee Paperwork

-You will be required to present identification for the I-9 Form.
+You will be required to present identification for the I-9 Form in person at the Human Resources office located at 216 Maine Street in Brunswick.
 A list of acceptable forms of identification can be found on the last page of the I-9 form.
 Please note: all ID must be original documents (or certified copies) and unexpired, and you'll need to provide either one item from List A, or one each from Lists B and C.

-To schedule an appointment to complete your employment paperwork, call the Human Resources office at 207-725-3837.
+To schedule an appointment to complete these steps, call the Human Resources office at 207-725-3837.

 New Employee Orientation and New Faculty Orientation